axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 #.
 Enter your note.

 #.
-Confirm your note by clicking the button :guilabel:`Save` .
+To save your note, click :guilabel:`Save`.

 |how-to-add-task-note|

-HowTo: Export a case history
+HowTo: Export a Case History
 ----------------------------

 #.
-Open the case details of a case
+Open the case details

 #.
-Click on the |show-more-icon| :guilabel:`Show more` link below the notes section
+Click on |show-more-icon| :guilabel:`Show more` below the notes section

    |how-to-show-note-details|

 #.
-A new page with the case history is opened
+A page containing the case history is opened

 #.
-You may export the history by clicking on the button :guilabel:`Export to Excel`
+To export the case history, click on :guilabel:`Export to Excel`

    |export-case-history|

 HowTo: Export Case List
 -----------------------

-You may export the Case List by clicking on the button **Export to Excel**.
+To export the Case List, click on **Export to Excel**.

 |export-to-excel-button|

-HowTo: Manipulate related tasks inside case details
+HowTo: Manipulate Related Tasks Inside Case Details
 ---------------------------------------------------

 #.
-Open the case details of a case
+Open the case details

 #.
-Scroll to related tasks section
+Scroll to **Related Tasks of Case**

 |case-details-related-tasks-cases|

 This section shows you the related tasks of this case.

 .. hint::
-   Depending on the roles you hold in the application and the
+   What you see here depends on the roles granted to you in both the application and the |axon-ivy| Portal.
+Administrators can see all open tasks.
-   configuration of the Axon Ivy
-   Portal, you might see not only the tasks belonging to you but all open tasks.

-For each task the following key information is shown in the list, you can change it by click on :guilabel:`Manage columns`:
+The list shows the following key information for each task.
+To change the columns displayed, click on :guilabel:`Manage columns`.
+Select from the following columns:

 - Priority